pushkin-consortium/pushkin/docs/exp-templates/exp-templates-overview.md

 * `tagline`: This is the description that shows when a quiz is shared via social media/email.
 * `duration`: The average length of the experiment to give users an idea of the time commitment.

-Note that no path is given for the logo because the default pushkin site template assumes this is in `front-end/src/img`.

-### Worker Component, Migration, and Seed
+### Worker Component, Migrations, and Seeds

 #### Experiment Worker Component

 Workers handle the most complex aspect of a Pushkin experiment and different types of experiments could need workers with very different functionalities.
-Pushkin provides a simple template written in Javascript to start with.
+Pushkin provides a simple template to start with.

-The job of a worker is to receive messages via RabbitMQ that \(usually\) come from an API controller.
+The job of a worker is to receive messages via RabbitMQ that (usually) come from an API controller.
 It looks up the appropriate information in the database and returns it to the requester.
 Workers are also the component that is responsible for implementing machine learning, as having direct access to this data allows it to make live, dynamic decisions during an experiment like what stimuli to serve next or predictions about a subject’s next answers.

 #### Experiment Migrations

 Pushkin uses [knex](https://knexjs.org/) to manage database tables.
 Files inside the migrations directory are migration files that describe how to set up and take down the tables needed for an experiment.
-The CLI handles the details of connecting to and executing the appropriate order of commands required to set up all experiment’s tables.
-Once the table structure has been created, [seeding](https://pushkin-social-science-at-scale.readthedocs.io/en/latest/experiments/exp_seeds.html#exp-seeds) is used to populate the database with experiment data, such as stimuli.
+The CLI handles the details of connecting to and executing the appropriate order of commands required to set up all experiments' tables.
+Once the table structure has been created, seeding is used to populate the database with experiment data, such as stimuli.

-When making a new experiment with new migrations, it is helpful to prefix the filenames with numbers in order to get the order right \(you want tables that are going to be referenced by other tables to be created first, so giving them an alphabetically earlier filename is helpful\).
+When making a new experiment with new migrations, it is helpful to prefix the filenames with numbers in order to get the order right (you want tables that are going to be referenced by other tables to be created first, so giving them an alphabetically earlier filename is helpful).

 #### Experiment Seeds